CarstenMaul/mac-tts-stt-audio-bridge/README.md

 ### Code signing setup

-Recommended certificate types:
+Use this flow to sign the HAL driver with a real Apple identity.

+1. Enroll/sign in:
+- Join Apple Developer Program and sign in with the same Apple ID in Xcode.

+2. Create certificate:
-- local-only testing on your own Mac: `Mac Development` (may work, not for distribution)
+- For local-only testing: `Mac Development`.
-- broader install reliability/distribution: `Developer ID Application`
+- For distribution/reliable install on other Macs: `Developer ID Application`.
+- Generate the certificate from Apple Developer Certificates and install it by opening the downloaded `.cer`.

+3. Keychain location:
-Install the certificate and private key into your user `login` keychain, then verify identities:
+- Ensure the certificate and its private key are in your user `login` keychain.

+4. Verify available identities:

 ```bash
 security find-identity -v -p codesigning ~/Library/Keychains/login.keychain-db
 ```

-Sign the built driver bundle (replace identity string):
+5. Sign the built driver bundle (replace identity string):

 ```bash
 codesign --force --deep --timestamp --options runtime \